getnamo/SocketIOClient-Unreal/README.md

 ### CoreUtility

-Plugin contains the core utility module with lot's of useful blueprint utilities.
+Plugin contains the core utility module with a variety of useful blueprint utilities.

 #### CUFileComponent